UMAprotocol/UMIPs/UMIPs/Add uTVL_KPI_UMA  as a Price Identifier.md

 4. What are current or future concern possibilities with the way the price identifier is defined?

  - It is likely that new forms of collateral will be approved prior to the expiry date.
-These need to be added to this price identifier to be considered for inclusion in the TVL calculations.
+It is possible that they may not have a significant USD* market.
+Should a direct calculation not be possible the highest volume ETH market should be queried and conversion to a dollar value performed through UMIP6.
- - It is possible that price identifiers for collateral types amy be altered, consideration should be given to whether to stick to the above method of calculating TVL or update
+ - It is possible that price identifiers for collateral types amy be altered prior to expiry
  - It is possible that collateral types may be removed.
 This would not impact on this PI as they would not feature in any relevant contract.